-For many cancers, CyberKnife® provides a precise, painless radiation therapy alternative to surgery or traditional radiation therapy.
+For many cancers, CyberKnife® provides a precise, painless alternative to surgery or traditional radiation therapy.

-El Camino Hospital’s cancer program offers the CyberKnife, an advanced form of radiation treatment.
-CyberKnife, which was invented in Silicon Valley, allows us to eliminate solid tumors 90 percent of the time.
+El Camino Hospital’s cancer program offers the CyberKnife, an advanced form of radiation therapy that offers greater precision and fewer treatment sessions.
+CyberKnife, which was invented in Silicon Valley, allows us to eliminate solid tumors 90 percent of the time — without surgery.

-At our Center for Advanced Radiotherapy and CyberKnife Radiosurgery on our Mountain View campus, our staff combines their expertise with compassionate, personalized care to support you throughout your treatment.
+At our Center for Advanced Radiotherapy and CyberKnife Radiosurgery on our Mountain View campus, we combine advanced expertise with compassionate, personalized care to support you throughout your treatment.

-Despite its name, CyberKnife doesn’t require any cutting — which is crucial in certain areas of the body, such as the brain.
-CyberKnife greatly reduces the risk of damaging critical structures surrounding the tumor and is extremely safe in the hands of our experienced radiation oncologists.
+Despite its name, CyberKnife radiosurgery doesn’t require any incisions, which is crucial for treating certain areas of your body, such as your brain and spine.
+CyberKnife greatly reduces the risk of damaging critical structures surrounding the tumor.
+The treatment is extremely safe in the hands of our experienced radiation oncologists.

 What to Expect During CyberKnife Treatment

-Before beginning therapy, your doctor takes high-resolution CT or MRI scans to determine the size, shape and location of your tumor.
-Images are digitally transferred to the CyberKnife system, and one of our specially trained clinicians matches the desired radiation dose to the identified tumor location, while limiting radiation exposure to your surrounding healthy tissue.
+Before beginning treatment, your doctor takes a high-resolution CT — sometimes along with an MRI or PET scan — to determine the size, shape and location of your tumor.
+Images are transferred digitally to the CyberKnife System, and one of our experienced clinicians matches the desired radiation dose to the tumor, while limiting radiation exposure to your surrounding healthy tissue.

-During treatment, you lie clothed on a treatment table as the CyberKnife robotic arm moves slowly around you to deliver radiation to the tumor from a number of angles.
-A treatment session takes 30 to 90 minutes, depending on your type of cancer.
+In most instances, you remain in your street clothes as you lie on a treatment table.
+The CyberKnife robotic arm moves slowly around you to deliver radiation to the tumor from many different angles.
+A treatment session takes 30 to 90 minutes, depending on the type of cancer.
 If your treatment is being delivered in stages, you’ll return for additional treatments, up to five days.

-You may experience some minimal side effects, such as fatigue or nausea, but those often go away within the first week or two after treatment.
+There is little or no recovery time after each session, and you can return to regular activities right away.
+You may experience minimal side effects, such as fatigue or nausea, but those often go away within the first week or two.